Fast Generation of RSA Keys using Smooth Integers: Generating RSA keys

 Here is one possible solution: let the pair $(d_1, d_2)$ be generated in the way outlined above.
 For the other numbers, $d_3, d_4, \dots, d_k$, we use smooth numbers of the form:

-Where the exponents $h_i$ are randomly chosen integers from the set $[1,2]$.
+where the exponents $h_i$ are randomly chosen integers from the set $[1,2]$.
 The reason why we use the set $[1,2]$ is that in the selection of $d_1$ and $d_2$ we used only half of the first 100 primes with exponents in $[1,4]$.
-For the rest of the nodes we use all the primes and random exponents one or two; in this case, the sizes of all numbers will be compatible.
+For the rest of the integers we use all the primes and random exponents 1 or 2; in this case, the sizes of all numbers will be compatible.